Coronavirus Wipes Out 5 Years of US Solar Job Growth

 Solar isn’t the hardest hit of the clean energy sectors — that unfortunate distinction goes to the energy efficiency sector, which employs more people, many of them in jobs that require being able to access homes and businesses.
 But solar is suffering greater job losses than other sectors such as electric vehicle manufacturing or power grid infrastructure.

 Most of the job losses in solar are coming in the residential and commercial sectors, which employ far more people per gigawatt of installed capacity than the larger utility-scale solar market, Whitten said.
-“A couple of companies have shut down,” one noteworthy example being Sungevity, which laid off off nearly 400 people in late March.
+“A couple of companies have shut down."
+Others have faced large-scale layoffs, one noteworthy example being Sungevity, which laid off off nearly 400 people in late March.*

 Most companies have stayed open despite a steep falloff in business activity, Whitten said.
 Larger nationwide companies such as Sunrun, SunPower and Tesla have been better able to absorb the costs of the slowdown than have smaller companies.

-Note: * A previous version of this story incorrectly stated that Sungevity has shut down.
-The company has laid off a significant share of its workforce but maintains operations.